 Q: I’m taking an online course in emergency management and I’ve come across the word “collocate” used to mean share, as in, “a Unified Command to collocate facilities.”
 When I looked the word up, however, this usage seems incorrect.
 Please educate me!

-A: The Oxford English Dictionary defines the verb “collocate” as meaning “to place side by side, or in some relation to each other; to arrange.”
-But it can also mean “to set in a place or position.”
+A: The Oxford English Dictionary defines the verb “collocate” as to set in a place, place side by side, or arrange.

 The definitions in the two standard dictionaries we use the most—The American Heritage Dictionary of the English Language (5th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.)—agree with those in the OED.